Searching for

 • provide progress reports via email to the SOM Foundation Executive Director.

-• forfeit all fellowship money to the SOM Foundation in the event that research is not completed by December 31, 2023, unless prior written approval is received from the SOM Foundation Executive Director.
+• forfeit all fellowship money to the SOM Foundation in the event that research and final report are not completed by December 31, 2026, unless prior written approval is received from the SOM Foundation Executive Director.

 Any changes to the proposal, including the schedule and budget allocation, need to be submitted in writing and approved by the SOM Foundation.